dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 ### 4.2 Partial Execution

+Often a client wants to execute just a subgraph of the entire execution graph.
+To support this, once the client has set up a computation graph in a Session, our `Run` method allows them to execute an arbitrary subgraph of the whole graph, and to inject arbitrary data along any edge in the graph, and to retrieve data flowing along any edge in the graph.

 ### 4.3 Device Constraints

+TensorFlow clients can control the placement of nodes on devices by providing partial constraints for a node about which devices it can execute on.
+For example, “only place this node on a device of type
+GPU”, or “this node can be placed on any device in /job:worker/task:17”, or “Colocate this node with the node named variable13”.
+Within the confines of these constraints, the placement algorithm is responsible for choosing an assignment of nodes to devices that provides fast execution of the computation and also satisfies various constraints imposed by the devices themselves, such as limiting the total amount of memory needed on a device in order to execute its subset of graph nodes.

 ### 4.4 Control Flow

+Although dataflow graphs without any explicit control flow are quite expressive, we have observed a number of cases where supporting conditionals and loops can lead to more concise and efficient representations of machine learning algorithms.

 ### 4.5 Input Operations

+Although input data can be provided to a computation via feed nodes, another common mechanism used for training large-scale machine learning models is to have special input operation nodes in the graph, which are typically configured with a set of filenames and which yield a tensor containing one or more examples from the data stored in that set of files each time they are executed.
+This allows data to be read directly from the underlying storage system into the memory of the machine that will perform subsequent processing on the data.
+In configurations where the client process is separate from the worker process, if the data were fed, it typically would require an extra network hop (from the storage system to the client and then from the client to the worker vs. directly from the storage system to ther worker when using an input node).

 ### 4.6 Queues

+Queues are a useful feature that we have added to TensorFlow.
+They allow different portions of the graph to execute asynchronously, possibly at different candences, and to hand off data through `Enqueue` and `Dequeue` operations. `Enqueue` operations can block until space becomes available in the queue, and `Dequeue` operations can block until a desired minimum number of elements are available in the queue.
+One use of queues is to allow input data to be prefetched from disk files while a previous batch of data is still being processed by the computational portion of a machine learning model.
+They can also be used for other kinds of grouping, including accumulating many gradients in order to compute some more complex combination of gradients over a larger batch, or to group different input sentences for recurrent language models into bins of sentences that are approximately the same length, which can then be processed more efficiently.

+In addition to normal FIFO queues, we have also implemented a shuffling queue, which randomly shuffles its elements within a large in-memory buffer.
+This shuffling functionality is useful for machine learning algorithms that want to randomize the order in which they process examples, for example.

 ### 4.7 Containers

+A Container is the mechanism within TensorFlow for managing longer-lived mutable state.
+The backing store for a Variable lives in a container.
+The default container is one that persists until the process terminates, but we also allow other named containers.
+A container can be reset by clearing it of its contents entirely.
+Using containers, it is possible to share state even across completely disjoint computation graphs associated with different Sessions.